Notice of Privacy Practices

 HOW WE MAY USE AND DISCLOSE PROTECTED HEALTH INFORMATION ABOUT YOU THAT REQUIRES YOUR AUTHORIZATION

 Except as described in this notice; Gundersen Health System will not use or disclose your protected health information without written authorization from you.
 Uses and disclosures made for the purpose of some marketing activities and the sale of protected health information (PHI) require your authorization.
-Your authorization is also required for the use and disclosure of psychotherapy notes outside of your Behavioral Health treatment team.
 Other uses and disclosures of your health information not covered by this notice will only be made with your written authorization.
 You may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer be able to use or disclose health information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your authorization.

 YOUR RIGHTS REGARDING PROTECTED HEALTH INFORMATION ABOUT YOU